Sunday, June 30, 2019

 On this feast day, our Archbishop of Capiz, Most Reverend Jose Advincula, officiated the mass with our Parish Priest, Father Estrella, and other Parish Priest.

-Reverend Father Krys Seรฑeres, the co-Parish Priest, commissioned a large size iconic portrait of the Our Mother of Perpetual Help through the contributions of the faithful.
-The icon is placed on the left side of the front wall facing the altar and was blessed by Most Reverend Father Advincula on this feast day.
+Reverend Father Krys Seรฑeres, the co-parish Priest, commissioned a large-scale iconic portrait of Our Mother of Perpetual Help through the contributions of the faithful.
+This iconic portrait, placed on the left side of the front wall facing the altar, constantly reminds us of our spiritual connection.
+It was blessed by Most Reverend Father Advincula on this feast day, uplifting our spirits and strengthening our faith.

 The Redemptorist Fathers made the icon famous worldwide, and it has attracted flocks of devotees due to her known miracles of healing and granted special intentions.

-I am a living testimony of the miracles of the Our Lady of Perpetual Help, and I am grateful for my blessings.
-Wherever I visit a church in her name, the Our Lady of Perpetual Help Parish in Cubao and the National Shrine of our Mother of Perpetual Help in Baclaran would never fail to grant my petitions.
+I am a living testimony of Our Lady of Perpetual Help's miracles, and I am grateful for my blessings.
+Wherever I visit a church in her name, the Our Lady of Perpetual Help Parish in Cubao and the National Shrine of Our Mother of Perpetual Help in Baclaran always grant my petitions.

 We give the Mother of God the highest honor in her blessed Title, the Our Lady of Perpetual Help.